 The rules are the same as on any public land in Minnesota.
 Any person under ten years old is not allowed to operate an ATV on public land.
 Rules for OHMs and ORVs are different.
 See the OHV regulation webpage for more information.

 See the OHV regulation webpage for more information.
-Helmets are required for anyone under the age of eighteen entering the Recreation Area on ATVs of OHMs.
+Helmets are required for anyone under the age of eighteen entering the State Recreation Area on ATVs of OHMs.
 For ORVs, all passengers and operators must wear a seat belt.
 For OHMs, all operators must wear eye protection.

 The nearest accommodations are in the cities of Eveleth or Virginia.
 Both are approximately four miles from the Recreation Area.
 Iron Range Tourism Bureau